somnidev/rust-tutorial/README.md

 Here, i32 is the type of each element.
 After the semicolon, the number 5 indicates the array contains five elements.

+## Console Input

+A package or library in Rust is referred to as a _crate_.
+And within those packages or libraries or crates, we have something called a module, which is a specific piece of functionality.
+For example, here we're going to use the IO module.